kubera/BDD/README.md

 Comparing *Behaviour Driven Development* __BDD__ Frameworks

 ## Abstract ##
-Look at frameworks supporting the Behaviour Driven Development.

 ## Introduction ##
+Behaviour Driven Development opens a new door in application development and in software testing.
+It make it possible to structure the application test code to some kind of standard and keeps it quite readable.
+The following research is looking at frameworks supporting the Behaviour Driven Development.

 ## Methods ##
 Criteria